grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 Then the risk of this code changing for other reasons than the change of how domain works (e.g. we do not close the gates anymore but activate laser guns instead) is small.
 Thus, interactions that use abstractions and methods that directly express domain rules are more stable.

 So, to sum up -- if a design reflects the domain, it is easier to predict how a change of domain rules will affect the design.
-This contributes to maintainability and stability of the interactions and the design as a whole.
+This contributes to the maintainability and stability of the interactions and the design as a whole.

 ## Message recipients should be told what to do, instead of being asked for information

 Let's say we are paying an annual income tax yearly and are too busy (i.e. have too many responsibilities) to do this ourselves.
 Thus, we hire a tax expert to calculate and pay the taxes for us.
-He is an expert on paying taxes, knows how to calculate everything, where to submit it etc. but there is one thing he does not know -- the context.
-In other word, he does not know which bank we are using or what we have earned this year that we need to pay the tax for.
+He is an expert on paying taxes, knows how to calculate everything, where to submit it, etc. but there is one thing he does not know -- the context.
+In other words, he does not know which bank we are using or what we have earned this year that we need to pay the tax for.
 This is something we need to give him.

 Here's the deal between us and the tax expert summarized as a table: